 Construction Fire Permits / Sprinkler Requirements

-Fire Code permits are required for all installations, modifications or repairs, but not limited to the following: Fire Sprinkler system, Fire Alarm system, Fixed-Extinguishing system and Spray booths.
+Fire Code permits are required for all installations, modifications, or repairs, but not limited to the following: Fire Sprinkler system, Fire Alarm system, Fixed-Extinguishing system, and Spray booths.
+Every submittal shall include an application and any other applicable documentation.
+See below for more information.

 Engine Company Inspection Program